Harrison Barnes Managing Director

 Attorney Job Search Secrets Revealed is a compilation of articles by A. Harrison Barnes, the founder of BCG Attorney Search.
 Known as the leading U.S. legal recruiting firm, BCG Attorney Search addresses the importance of a well-planned career path and provides instruction and direction on efficient career planning methods that will result in a rewarding legal career.

 Exploring the inner workings of the legal profession, addressing topics of importance to law school students, novice and seasoned attorneys, the compilation of articles in this e-book do more than merely assist attorneys in finding jobs.
 These articles help guide attorneys in the process of developing satisfying and fulfilling careers.
-Attorneys at all levels, and in all legal fields, will benefit from the information on recruiting services, resume development, networking, handling job changes and lateral moves.
+Attorneys at all levels, and in all legal fields, will benefit from the information on legal recruiting services, resume development, networking, handling job changes and lateral moves.

 - Attorney Resume Secrets Revealed